 BOTOX or Filler?

 Wrinkle relaxers, like Botox and Dysport, temporarily freeze the underlying muscle.
 They do not fill in any lines and are more effective at removing wrinkles in the upper third of the face.
 Conversely, injectable fillers such as, Restylane, Juvederm and Perlane, are not wrinkle relaxers.
 Fillers help decrease wrinkles by adding volume to certain facial structures, which creates the appearance of smooth skin.
 Fillers are more effective in the bottom 2/3rds of the face.
-During your consultation, Dr. Kridel and Dr. Sturm will do a thorough examination and discuss your aesthetic goals.
-They will design a treatment plan specific to your needs which may include wrinkle relaxers, wrinkle fillers or a combination of both.
+During your consultation, Dr. Kridel will do a thorough examination and discuss your aesthetic goals.
+He will design a treatment plan specific to your needs which may include wrinkle relaxers, wrinkle fillers or a combination of both.

 Men and women who wish to soften and decrease facial lines and wrinkles may be candidates for Botox.
 The most common age to receive Botox injections is between 34-55.
 However, many patients in their late twenties and early thirties, have Botox injections at the early signs of aging to help timeshift the aging process.
 There are also a wide range of patients over the age of 55 who effectively use Botox to reduce the signs of aging and better match their youthful spirit.